Li Tingting: Early life and education

 Li's parents were forced to marry as a young couple after becoming pregnant with her.
 In 1989, Li was born in Yanqing district, the rural outskirts of Beijing.
 Li's father worked delivering fertilizer.
 After her father was dismissed from his work, Li's mother took a factory job in Beijing, but continued to be responsible for all domestic matters.
 According to Li, her father was "rather chauvinistic".
 She and her mother suffered beatings from her father when she was growing up.

 Li moved around and lived in different places in Beijing to pursue an education.
 When Li was three years old, her family moved to Shunyi district for her mother's job.
 At seven years old, Li moved back to Yanqing district to go to school due to her hukou.
 She then moved back to Shunyi after solving her hukou problem.
 For high school, she attended Shunyi No.10 School and chose to study the liberal arts.

 Discovery of lesbian identity

-Li discovered that she was a lesbian when she was in middle school.
-In high school, she entered into a relationship with her best friend from middle school.
-Li's girlfriend eventually broke up with her, because the girlfriend was afraid that others would find out about her lesbian identity, which was considered an illness by many.
-Li was very upset from the break up and tried to talk to another friend to seek some comfort.
-Rather than giving Li comfort, her friend accused her of being a "la la", a pejorative term for a lesbian.
-Dejected, Li tried to commit suicide but survived.
-This incidence prompted Li to change her name from Tingting, a feminine name, to Maizi, meaning the rice plant in mandarin.
-To Li, Maizi signified freedom and being down to earth.
-In 2008, with her new name, Li went to Chang'an University in Xi'an.
-In Xi'an, Li studied public administration.
+Li realised she was a lesbian while she was in middle school.
+During high school, she began a relationship with her best friend from middle school.
+The relationship later ended because her girlfriend feared that others would discover her lesbian identity, which many people at the time regarded as an illness.
+The breakup deeply upset Li, and she sought comfort from another friend.
+Instead of receiving support, she was called a "la la", a derogatory term for a lesbian.
+Feeling rejected and hopeless, Li attempted suicide but survived.
+This experience led her to change her name from Tingting, a traditionally feminine name, to Maizi, meaning "rice plant" in Mandarin.
+To Li, the name Maizi represented freedom and humility.
+In 2008, she enrolled at Chang'an University in Xi'an, where she studied public administration.